ClementColmerauer/biom3d/docs/installation.md

 ## Application Programming Interface

 **Requirements**:
 * A NVidia GPUs with at least 10Go of VRAM (at least a Geforce GTX 1080), smaller Graphic card might also work but some reconfiguration might be required (such as the patch size).
 We tested the following graphic cards: T4, RTX 2080Ti, RTX 3090, P100, V100, A100 and Quadro T1000 (with patch size reduction).
+You can still run biom3d on CPU but it is not recommended as it will be significantly slower.
 * Windows 10 or Ubuntu 18.04 (other OS have not been tested)

 There are two types of installations: